 Bagel barked at him as left, as if asking him to come back.
 If Annamae weren’t careful, she’d be panting after him soon too.

 End of Excerpt

-The Wedding Auditionis currently available in digital format only:
+The Wedding Auditionis available in the following formats: